Previous slide

 1. Respiratory signs such as sneezing, coughing, ocular and nasal discharge, and swollen infraorbital sinuses in poultry

-2. In layers and breeders, there may be decreased egg production or infertility, ova rupture (evident as yolk present in the abdominal cavity), or involution, mucosal oedema, and inflammatory exudates in the lumen of the oviduct.
+2. In layers and breeders, there may be decreased egg production or infertility, ova rupture (evident as yolk present in the abdominal cavity), or involution, mucosal edema, and inflammatory exudates in the lumen of the oviduct.

 3. A few layer and breeder chickens may have acute renal failure and visceral urate deposition (visceral gout)

-Note that the clinical signs may be indistinguishable from New castle disease
+Note that the clinical signs may be indistinguishable from New Castle disease

 High Pathogenic Avian Influenza